Please ensure Javascript is enabled for purposes of website accessibility

 ContainerThe number of containers handled in 2022 increased by 16% compared to 2021 reaching 52,276 TEU.

-Officials from the USA Climate Foundation visited the Port of Baku
+The representatives of the World Bank visited the Port of Baku

 Green Port